 Daniel Y. Habuki, PhD

-The SUA Board of Trustees selected Habuki as the university’s first president because his international experience, administrative skills, and dedication to teaching exemplified the mission of Soka University of America.
+In selecting Habuki as the university’s founding president in 1993, the Board of Trustees cited his international experience, administrative skills, and dedication to teaching.
 As an associate professor with the Institute for Comparative Studies of Cultures at Soka University of Japan, Habuki introduced American-style instruction inside and outside of the classroom, setting a standard that has been followed throughout the university system.

 Habuki and his wife Hiroko have two daughters, Kaneko and Takako.